Toledot Yeshu: Summary

 The Toledot Yeshu offers a satirical and critical narrative of the life of Jesus, portraying him as an illegitimate child and false messiah who uses magic to deceive people in a manner that discredits Christian claims about the divinity of Christ.
 The Toledot narrates Jesus' rise and fall, the refutation of his divinity, and a strategic schism that takes place between Judaism and Christianity after his death.
 While several versions of the story exist, the following summary is based on the Strasbourg manuscript, which possesses a comprehensive account from Jesus' birth until his death as well as what happened to his movement after his death.
 It is also one of the best known versions of the story.

 The story begins with the birth of Jesus.
-Mary, the mother of Jesus, is a pious Jewish women who is engaged to a man named John from the house of David.
+Mary, the mother of Jesus, is a pious Jewish woman who is engaged to a man named John from the house of David.
 However, she is raped by her neighbor Joseph ben Pantera on a Sabbath eve while menstruating, a period of time where physical contact is prohibited by Jewish law.
 This incident results in Mary's conception of Jesus.
 When the truth emerges from Mary's pregnancy, John denounces Mary and flees to Babylonia to preserve his reputation.
 When Jesus is born, he is called a "bastard" (mamzer) and the "son of a menstruating woman" (ben niddah), titles that reflect the Jewish community's exclusion of him.
 As he grows up, Jesus excels in his studies.
 At the same time, he is portrayed as disrespecting his teachers, passing by them with his head uncovered, and he defies the customs of the rabbis.
 This results in a formal inquiry about him where Mary ends up confessing that the true father of Jesus is Joseph.
 For this, Jesus is sentenced to death.
 To escape execution, he flees to Jerusalem.